 This article will cover everything you need to know to get the most our of your time on the water.
 By the time you’re done, you’ll know the type of fish you can catch, the costs, what to expect, how to tip, and much more.
 Let’s get started!

 Destin is all about fishing.
 The town has pretty much all the fish you need to catch to call yourself a trophy angler.
-Which is why here you will see a lot of anglers.
-And we mean a lot.
+This is why here you’ll see a lot of anglers here.
+And we do mean a lot.

 As we’ve said, you could be fishing alongside as many as 40 other people, so you won’t get a lot of one-on-one attention.
-You will team up with your own friends or total strangers – a good chance to meet fellow anglers.
+You’ll team up with your own friends or total strangers – a good chance to meet fellow anglers.
 Each group will have a mate who will help you cast the bait, retrieve it, reel in the fish, or untangle the lines.

 Each angler in your group will take turns casting and battling with the fish.
 The mate will fix everything and hand you over the rod, and then it’s showtime!

-How to Choose the Right Trip Duration?
+How to Choose the Right Trip Duration

+Choosing the right trip is important if you want to really enjoy your time onboard.
 Before you book your spot, consider these questions: